Overgaden Neden Vandet 39: Halkier and Prætorius

 The military officer Jacob Scavenius Fibiger (1793-1861) was a resident in the building in 1860–161.
-He had in 1851 briefly served as Defence Minister in the 3rd Cabinet of Adam Wilhelm Moltke.
+In 1851, he had briefly served as Defence Minister in the 3rd Cabinet of Adam Wilhelm Moltke.
 The theologian Peter Andreas Fenger (1799-1878), who was pastor at Church of Our Saviour from 1855, lived in the apartment on the first floor from 1873 and until his death.

+20th century

-C. Langes Eddikebryggeri, a manufacturer of vinegar, was at the turn of the 20th century located in the courtyard.
+C. Langes Eddikebryggeri, a manufacturer of vinegar, owned the building from at least the 1890s.
 The company changed its name to De Danske Eddikebryggerier when it relocated to Holger Danskes Vej 104 in 1902.

+The property was at some point acquired by Kemisk værk Køge A/S. The company's Copenhagen office was located on the first floor.
+Axel Bitch operated a ship-chandler's business in the basement.

+In 1965-76, Overgaden Neden Vandet 39 was sold as condominiums.

 Architecture

 The building is eight bays wide and has a four-bay central projection, The gateway is topped by a fanlight and the keystone features a relief of an ancher and the inscription "HCS AMC/150/ ANNO 1777" (HCS = Hans Caspersen Smed/ AMC = Anne Marie Caspersen.
 150 = matrikel 150.
 Anno 1777).